 Kids and animals go together like peanut butter and jelly.
 So there are tons of amazing children’s books about animals that teach and entertain little ones through characters they adore.
-This list of animal stories for Kids includes stories about farm animals, zoo animals, woodland animals, and more!
+This list of animal books for preschoolers includes stories about farm animals, zoo animals, woodland animals, and more!
+Use these fun-to-read animal picture books along with your preschool animal theme or just to add more variety to your bedtime stories.
+These preschool animal books are great to read with toddlers, preschoolers, kindergartners, grade 1, and grade 2 students too!

 Click, Clack, Moo Cows That Type was written by Doreen Cronin and illustrated by Betsy Lewin.
 Farmer Brown’s cows like to type.
 This becomes a hilarious problem for Farmer Brown when he starts receiving notes from the animals, asking for things.